un33k/django-ipware/README.md

    client_ip, is_routable = get_client_ip(request, proxy_count=1, proxy_trusted_ips=['177.139.233.133'])
    ```

-- ### Originating Request
+### Originating Request

-If your proxy server is configured such that the right most IP address is that of the originating client, you
+If your proxy server is configured such that the right-most IP address is that of the originating client, you
 can indicate `right-most` as your `proxy_order` when calling `get_client_ip(request, proxy_order="right-most")`.
 Please note that the [de-facto](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) standard
 for the originating client IP address is  the `left-most` as per `<client>, <proxy1>, <proxy2>`.